lukamiletic95/papers/System model - consensus & gossip.md

 Hence, we come to a crucial conclusion regarding the Mempool and gossiping of transactions from it - **when a *FN* receives a *C* transaction inside its Mempool, it must gossip it in a way that guarantees (or at least provides a high probability outcome) that the transaction will eventually reach a Mempool of at least one *FN* node that will be a member of the validator set (hence, a *V* node) and a *proposer* in some round k<sub>i</sub> at some blockchain height h<sub>j</sub> in the future**.
 That particular course of events will then lead to a client transaction being both executed and stored within a blockchain.

-[^1]: This line was taken from Tendermint documentation: <https://github.com/tendermint/tendermint/wiki/Validators>.
+[^1]: This information was extracted from Tendermint documentation: <https://github.com/tendermint/tendermint/wiki/Validators>.
 Algorithms for determining a validator set for each blockchain height is beyond the scope of this paper.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzAxNTY4NDgyLDM5NDczMDI2NSw0NjMwMz
+eyJoaXN0b3J5IjpbMTYxMzI3NDk1OSwzOTQ3MzAyNjUsNDYzMD
-Y0NTMsMTc5OTgyOTA5OCwtMjExODQ1MTAyLDExNTAwNDAzMDAs
+M2NDUzLDE3OTk4MjkwOTgsLTIxMTg0NTEwMiwxMTUwMDQwMzAw
-LTIwNDQ0NDI3OTEsODAzNTEyMDM1LDgxMTE1NDExMiwyOTA3Mj
+LC0yMDQ0NDQyNzkxLDgwMzUxMjAzNSw4MTExNTQxMTIsMjkwNz
-Y2MjMsLTE2NjcxMTg2NDcsLTg4ODM4MzIzNSwtMTE3MTQwNDE4
+I2NjIzLC0xNjY3MTE4NjQ3LC04ODgzODMyMzUsLTExNzE0MDQx
-OCwxNjkwMzY2ODE5LC0xMDU4ODE0MTczLC01MzE0ODU0MjcsMT
+ODgsMTY5MDM2NjgxOSwtMTA1ODgxNDE3MywtNTMxNDg1NDI3LD
-IzNTg1MzU2OCw0NTA4MTI2MTMsMTE0NTg2NjE0NywyMTc3NTIy
+EyMzU4NTM1NjgsNDUwODEyNjEzLDExNDU4NjYxNDcsMjE3NzUy
-OTRdfQ==
+Mjk0XX0=
 -->